Genus Stenoheriades

 Biogeography and diversity

-The genus Stenoheriades occurs in the Palaearctic and Afrotropical region (Michener, 2007).
-It contains 10 described species, 5 of which occur in the Palaearctic.
-At least 6 extra-Palaearctic and 1 Palaearctic species are still undescribed (Michener, 2007; A. Müller, unpublished).
+The genus Stenoheriades occurs in the Palaearctic, the Afrotropical and the Oriental region (Michener, 2007; Griswold, 2018).
+It contains 12 described species, 5 of which occur in the Palaearctic.
+At least 6 extra-Palaearctic are still undescribed (Michener, 2007).

 Phylogeny and classification